TheOnceAndFutureSmalltalker/advanced_lane_line_detection/writeup.md

 It can be seen from this image that the absolute gradient in X directoin is a good candidate for identifying lane lines.

 ### Color Transformation

 The code for the `ColorTransformer` class is found in lanelines.py file, lines 133-169.
 This component is initialized with the color channel of the target images - RGB or BGR.

 There are three working methods - one for inspecting gray scale, `gray_thresh()`, one for inspecting red component of RGB image, `r_thresh()`, and one for sinpecting saturation component of HSL image, `s_thresh()`.
 Each method takes a target image and an upper and lower threshold for the particular component of interest.
 If the component of interest, red color for example, is within the given threshold, then that pixel gets a 1,  If not, the pixel gets a value 0.
 The result is a bainry image showing where that component of interest meets the threshold range.

 Below are examples of thes transformations performed on a test image of the road taken form the car.
+As above, in order to make these images viewable, I had to transform them from binary to black white images where the 1 pixels in binary became (255,255,255) pixels for viewing the images.
 <br />

 <p align="center">